-No significant expenditures were incurred during the Quarter on the East Kemptville Tin-Indium Project.
+No significant expenditures were incurred during the Quarter or the Nine-Month Period on the East Kemptville Tin-Indium Project.
 The Company continues to retain the mineral rights through its exploration licence, and management remains optimistic that the Company will eventually be able to secure access to the site again to resume reactivation plans.